The Moonshine Jungle Tour: Development

 After the tour was confirmed, Mars and his band started preparing for it.
 His manager at the time, Brandon Creed, said that Mars was more focused and excited than nervous.
 He furthered that the singer spent most of his time rehearsing, preparing, directing, and choreographing everything.
 Commenting on the development, Creed said, "We're going into rehearsals now, so I don't have much to share, but it's going to be ... incredible ... it's hectic, but it's amazing ...
 It's a thrill to work with an artist so talented."
 After evaluating the American Express and Citibank suggestions regarding a presale, WME decided not to pursue the idea with the agreement of Mars's management, a decision which ending up further promoting the tour.
 The idea was received with some skepticism within the team; some believed it was a good idea but most were reluctant and thought it was an awful idea, as buyers find presale a crucial element of tours.
-Cameron Duddy was chosen as the music director for the first leg of the North American tour.
+Cameron Duddy was the music director for the first leg of the North American tour.

 Ellie Goulding and Fitz and the Tantrums were signed as the opening act for the first leg of tour in North American.
 Marx recollected that the team approached several agencies and asked for suggestions.
 In the end, Mars decided to pick Goulding, who was seen as someone who could assure sales.
 Marx was pleased with the tour development since everyone's efforts, from The Smeezingtons to the label Atlantic Records, benefited it.
 Despite having booked tours for acts such as Lady Gaga, Peter Gabriel, and Justin Timberlake, Marx said that booking this tour was among the most exhilarating experiences during his 37-year career.
 He added that the setup was "unique and special".
 The stage configuration would vary according to the sales, having three different configurations available before selling seats in over 180-degrees arcs from the stage.
 Nevertheless, due to the success, the expectation was to go "into 240-degrees" and further; they ended up by opening and selling 270-degrees arcs from the stage and consequently breaking records in several venues, but they did everything to assure that all seats were suitable to experience the show in the best way possible.